English Language Learners' Guide to Beauty School

-- Arrange a visit to the school so you can decide if you want to apply.
+- Visit the school so you can decide if you want to apply.

 - Make sure you can meet the state requirements for getting a license.

 - Fill out an application.
 The school should be willing to help you if needed.
-A fee may be required for this.
+You may have to pay a fee.